duguorong009/cw-simple-cw20-deposit-withdraw/README.md

-# Simple smart contract for Terra blockchain
+# Simple cosmwasm smart contract

 Smart contract allowing the user to deposit/withdraw any cw20 tokens.